nnamon/cs4238-challenge-creation/challenges/poormansrootkit/docs/instructions.md

 > Challenge: Find the password to **&NEXTLEVELTITLE&**

-A rootkit can hide malicious files, processes user accounts and itself.
+A rootkit can hide malicious files, processes, user accounts and itself.

-Things may not be as they seem...
+The password is hiding somewhere in your home directory.
+Can you find it?

 ---